 - Saves time—no need to prepare formula or bottles

-- Doesn’t produce any garbage—no formula and bottle packages to throw out
+- Environmentally-friendly —no formula and bottle packages to throw out

 Health Canada recommends breastfeeding exclusively for the first 6 months of your baby’s life.
 At about 6 months you can start introducing solid foods (“complementary foods”), while continuing to breastfeed for up to 2 years and beyond.

 The Eastern Ontario Health Unit has a variety of FREE services that offer help and support while you’re breastfeeding.